 Like Joker-Joker-Deuce-Ace but considers the ♦2 to be a Spade ranked above ♠2 and below ★L

-Like mirror, each player bids the number of spades in their hand or goes Nil.
-No minimum bids for teams.
-Blind bidding is not allowed
+Each player bids the number of spades in their hand or goes Nil

 Spades House Rules Options